-We want to provide you with quality information about the Bantam breed of chicken, so we will talk more about its characteristics.
+We explain what to know about the bantam breed of chicken, including its characteristics.

 Table of Contents